VB to .NET Multi-Project Migration

 Resulting Files Distribution

-During a multiple project migration the file structure is managed to avoid duplications if a single file is referenced from several objects.
+During a multiple project migration the file structure is managed to avoid duplications if a single file is referenced from several projects.